Guided Trip Policies

 Since our business is highly seasonal and cancellations are difficult to rebook, particularly when notice is given late, we have adopted the following cancellation policies.
 They are comparable to those of our competitors.

 - Deposits for cancellations received in writing prior to one month before the trip date (or first date of a multi-day trip) will be refunded in full via the original deposit method.
-If a deposit is required to be refunded via a different method (for example if you change credit cards between booking and the date of the trip), a 5% cancellation fee will be charged to pay our original credit card processing fees.
+If a deposit is required to be refunded via a different method (for example if you change credit cards between booking and the date of the trip), a 10% cancellation fee will be charged to pay our original credit card processing fees.
+This fee will be capped at $150 even for large bookings.

 - From one month to 7 days prior to a trip, cancellations will forfeit the deposit unless we are able to rebook the date for a trip of equal or greater price.